jonels-msft/mcp-review/README.md

 ## How It Works

+### Critic Tools
 1. **Explicit Selection**: Users explicitly request a specific critic by name
 2. **Framework Embedding**: The complete critic framework content is included in the prompt
 3. **Code Analysis**: The critic framework is applied to analyze the provided code
-4. **Comprehensive Review**: Results follow the specific methodology of the chosen critic
+4. **Issue Identification**: Results include specific problems and suggestions

+### Fixer Tools
+1. **Strategy Selection**: Users choose a fixing approach (comment, conservative, or zealot)
+2. **Context Integration**: The fixer receives both the original code and critic results
+3. **Strategic Application**: The chosen strategy is applied to address the identified issues
+4. **Code Generation**: Returns modified code or instructions based on the strategy

 ## Integration with VS Code Copilot

 Add this server to your MCP configuration to use it with VS Code Copilot.
-When a critic tool is invoked, the server provides the complete critic framework content along with the code to be reviewed, ensuring the agent has all necessary context regardless of the user's project workspace.
+The server provides:

+1. **Critic Tools**: Comprehensive analysis using specialized frameworks
+2. **Fixer Tools**: Automated approaches to address identified issues
+3. **Complete Context**: All necessary framework content and analysis results included in prompts
+4. **Flexible Workflow**: Choose the appropriate critic and fixer combination for your needs

 ## Development